laplamgor/kantai3d-kccp-patcher/README.md

 ⚠️This patcher may interfere with other KCCP patchers other than the tested KanColle English Patch.

-If you encounter any wired behaviour please immediately stop using the extension and report the issue to me.
+If you encounter any wired behavior please immediately stop using the extension and report the issue to me.